 Many Filipino homes don’t have refrigerators in them.
 The families will buy fresh produce every day, rarely storing anything that would need to be refrigerated or frozen.

 Gas stoves, the type with just the burners, are what you usually see for cooking.
-Electric ranges are rarely seen.
+Electric stoves are rarely seen.
 Ovens are rarely seen as well.

 Some of the homes I’ve been in are typical of most homes.
 There’s usually a small kitchen, a large living room, and two or three small bedrooms.
 There isn’t an area set aside specifically for dining.
 Everything in the kitchen is usually a downsized version of some of the things you’d expect.

-When space allows it, a kitchen will contain a refrigerator, a range or stove, a microwave oven and various small appliances.
+When space allows it, a kitchen will contain a refrigerator, an electric stove, a microwave oven and various small appliances.
 Common appliances include a toaster or toaster oven, a blender, a coffee maker and a water dispenser.
 Most Filipino homes have none of these.
 I have some of them.

 After we built the house, Josie (my wife) had extra cupboards and cabinets built.
 She left enough room for the electric range (with an oven) and the range hood, but not enough room for the refrigerator.